 THE MITE LIFE

 Some medical websites claim that dust mites are so tiny, there can be as many as 40,000 of them in a single speck of dust.
 But that’s far from the truth, according to Dr. Jay Portnoy, director of allergy, asthma and immunology at Children’s Mercy Hospital and professor of medicine at the University of Missouri in Kansas.
-Portnoy, who co-authored the extensive guidelines for physicians who treat dust mite allergies, says the mites are small, but they are almost the same size as many dust particles.
+Portnoy, who recently co-authored extensive new guidelines for physicians who treat dust mite allergies, says the mites are small, but they are almost the same size as many dust particles.
 In fact, they are just outside our range of vision so they can be seen with even the most basic microscope.

 While they look like they could be distant relatives of the beetle, dust mites are not actually insects; they are arachnids with close biological ties to spiders, crabs and shrimp.
 But unlike their web-building and seafaring cousins, dust mites’ favorite food is skin scales, which is why they flock to mattresses, carpets and upholstered furniture where people’s dead skin tends to accumulate.
 (Their scientific name is Dermatophagoides, which means “skin eating.”)